top of page

 What to Bring

 I recommend bringing a neutral (beige, cream, gray, navy) blanket with you for your session for any seated photographs.
 You are also welcome to sit directly on the ground if you are comfortable.
-For milestone sessions, such as a first birthday, we can also discuss bringing a cake or cupcake to the shoot for cake smash photos.
+Here is a full list of what I recommend you pack in your bag.

 In general, I prefer not to use props during sessions, but am happy to speak with you if you had something in mind and to make sure we can incorporate it in a natural and authentic manner.
 We can also consider locations that provide the opportunity to document an experience and interact with your surroundings such as a berry farm, flower field, pumpkin patch, or Christmas tree farm.